pratapkoppolu/Recommendation_System/README.md

 ## Recommendation_System
+A recommender system typically includes items that you have rated or purchased, alongside other data, though details are often proprietary.
+It operates similarly to Amazon's "People who bought this also bought" feature, which suggests items similar to your current interest based on immediate browsing behavior.
+In contrast, Amazon's personalized recommendations use your entire history of interactions to tailor suggestions.
+Netflix employs a similar approach, recommending new movies based on your past likes and viewing history, often categorizing recommendations by genre to enhance relevance and user satisfaction.
 #Dataset Description:

 The kurtiData.csv dataset sourced from Kaggle contains information related to kurtis, a popular garment in South Asian fashion.
 This dataset is structured with the following columns: